nerdfiles/hypermedia-orientation/index.md

   {{rest_of_file}}
 ```

+Or in SVG, we can embed DOM behaviors within a <a href="https://twitter.com/dualyticalchemy/status/1283195024449183746/photo/1"><code>&lt;foreignObject&gt;</code></a>
+such that the content negotiation pre-figuration can allow for rendering SVG
+with capabilities locally from the file system or simply render a web page if
+opened through HTTP: normalization and uniformity of the URL allows for these
+capabilities to be expressible in a non-dual way (unilaterally dualyzed functions).

 # Hypermedia in Nouns and Verbs

 We already understand the concept of "action" at the protocol level.
 We want "